 Wildlife:

 If you are a duck lover, come in the morning or evening; hundreds of white ducks swim across the lake looking for food.
-Especially in the winter-spring season, hundreds of migratory birds, mostly varieties of ducks visit the lake.
+Especially in the winter-spring season, hundreds of migratory birds, mostly different varieties of ducks visit the lake.
 It’s enjoyable to watch local morning walkers feed the fish in the lake every day.

 A hub of art and craft